Docs / Overview

 Next Steps

-1. Quick Start — Run your first agent in minutes
+1. Quick Start — Run your first task in minutes

 3. Jobs — Set up scheduled tasks